 The Australian Government is responsible for regulating the movement of animals and animal products into and out of Australia.
-However, Australia's state and territory governments are responsible for animal health and environmental controls within their territories.
+However, Australia's 8 state and territory governments are responsible for animal health and environmental controls within their individual jurisdiction.

 Once animals and animal products have been released from biosecurity control by Australian Government biosecurity officers, they are subject to state and territory controls.
-It is the importer's responsibility to identify, and ensure compliance with all requirements.
+It is the importer's responsibility to identify, and ensure compliance with, all relevant requirements of the states and territories where the imported animals will reside.

-1.2.4 Next Steps
+1.2.4 Consultation